 The Arizona Association of Addiction Professionals respectfully acknowledges that our association is located on the ancestral and territorial lands of indigenous peoples that include the tribes of Arizona.
 This acknowledgment reminds us of our connection to the land and our ongoing efforts to honor, recognize, and learn from the stewards of this land.

-Diversity, Equity, and Inclusion Statement (a work in progress and living declaration):
+Equity, Diversity, and Inclusion Statement (a work in progress and living declaration):

 Arizona Association of Addiction Professionals (AAAP) champions compassionate principles and ethical values of racial equality and social justice.
 We affirm behavioral health parity for accessible care of addiction prevention, intervention, and treatment.
 We are committed to equitable treatment, and value life experiences to ensure all voices are heard, inclusive of our diverse heritages and cultural communities.